Allegheny Airlines Flight 485: NTSB recommendations

 The NTSB made several recommendations to the Federal Aviation Administration.
 Most notable among these were recommendations regarding fire safety equipment, emergency lighting, and crew instructions to passengers regarding the location of emergency exits and evacuation procedures.
 The Board suggested that flight attendants physically point to the location of each exit when conducting the pre-flight passenger safety briefing, to increase passenger retention.
 The Board also pointed to a need for emergency exit lighting, as well as clear, simple instruction for opening emergency exits, calling the instructions present on the accident aircraft "misleading."

 The Board also noted the limitations of the aircraft's non-precision approach equipment, suggesting that a more precise instrument landing system could have reduced the likelihood of an accident.

 In addition, the Board commented on the need to disassociate pilot compensation from flight punctuality, noting that such an arrangement could "derogate safety."

 Finally, the Board called on the Air Line Pilots Association and the Allied Pilots Association to improve their methods of peer review and reporting, in order to find and discipline pilots "who may display any unprofessional (including hazardous) traits as exemplified by this accident."

+Legal Cases

+The death of passenger Nancy Hollander Feldman led to the lawsuit Feldman v.
+Allegheny Airlines, Inc., which has been subject to scrutiny regarding its treatment of women in calculating damages for wrongful death actions.
+Feldman, who had been accepted to The George Washington University Law School prior to her death, had planned to work part-time during the years in which she planned to raise children.
+The court, however, found that a woman's salary should not be used as a basis for calculating lost wages during the years in which they plan to raise children.

+Judge Friendly, in his concurrence, disagreed that Feldman would have likely continued to work once she had children despite her plans to attend law school, stating that "there would be many attractions to which the wife of a successful lawyer might yield: devoting herself to various types of community service, badly needed but unpaid, or to political activity; accompanying her husband on business trips—often these days to far-off foreign countries; making pleasure trips for periods and at times of the year inconsistent with the demands of her job; perhaps, as the years went on, simply taking time off for reflection and enjoyment."